-New Gap O12: Design and Operation of Aerodrome Facilities for UAS.
+Facilities for UAS.
 Standards do not exist for special cases of UAS-only infrastructure.
 Existing standards should be evaluated for addressing special considerations for UAS.
 Numerous standards apply to mixed use infrastructure (manned and UAS).

-Recommendation: Complete work on standards in development.
-Look at how existing standards for dual-use (manned and unmanned) ground infrastructure (airports, heliports) can be applied in the UAS context for unmanned-only locations.

-Organization: ASTM, ISO, SAE, NFPA, AASHTO

-11/12/2021, PK: ASTM WK59317, Vertiport Design.

-Mentioned in v2.

-6/10/2021, JM: In development in ISO/TC 20/SC17, on airport ucture: ISO/AWI 5491, Vertiports -

-Infrastructure and equipment for Vertical Take-Off and Landing (VTOL) of electrically powered cargo

-Unmanned Aircraft System (UAS)
+R&D Needed: Yes Recommendation: Complete work on standards in dev elopment.
+Look at how existing standards for dual-use (manned and unmanned) ground infrastructure (airports , heliports) can be applied in the UAS context for unmanned-only locations.
+Priority: High (Tier 2) Organization: ASTM, ISO, SAE, NFPA, AASHTO v2 Status of Progress: New v2 Update: None provided Updates Since v2 was Published: New Published Standards New In-Development Standards 11/14/2022, PK: ASTM F3423/F3423M-22 Standard 11/12/2021, PK: ASTM WK59317, Vertiport Design.
+Specification for Vertiport Design was approved Mentioned in v2.
+6/10/2021, JM: In development in ISO/TC 20/SC17, on airport infrastructure: ISO/AWI 5491, Vertiports - Infrastructure and equipment for Vertical Take-Off and Landing (VTOL) of electrically powered cargo Unmanned Aircraft System (UAS) Ormanica Anoral Oystan (DAS)

-Commented [JM15]: 11/22/21, Comment from Ken Holland, NFPA: I am not aware of any work or consideration being done with this, but honestly I do not think this is within the scope of the document and possibly outside the committee scope.

 New Gap O13: UAS Service Suppliers (USS) Process and Quality.
 The airborne standards discussed in Chapter 6 don't address the process and quality requirements needed for the 24/7 cloud-based operations associated with UAS Service Suppliers (e.g., security, privacy, health monitoring, etc.).
-Non-aviation cloud-based standards and initial UTM standards (e.g., RID and UTM) don't address the safety and consistency requirements needed for the NAS.
-Standards are needed to ensure adequate process assurance and quality for the cloud-based USS that are providing functions with safety and security considerations.
+Non-aviation cloud-based standards and initial UTM standards (e.g., RID and UTM) don't address the safety and consistency requirements needed to ensure adequate process assurance and quality for the cloud-based USS that are providing functions with safety and security considerations.
 The standards need to define multiple levels of assurance given the varying function, end user vehicle, and operational environment.
-However, for a given USS function, end user vehicle, and operational environment, the assurance level should be consistent across all USS providers of that function.
+However, for a given USS function, end user vehicle, and operational environment.
+However, for a given USS providers of that function.
 See also sections 7.7 on UTM and 7.8 on Remote ID.
+R&D Needed: No